arif-makhdzir/SelfDrivingCarND-P1-LaneLines/README.md

 **Step 4: Apply region of interest (ROI)**

 Here I use the region of interest to basically filter out everything except the region where we expect the two lanes will be.
 This method does have its limitation; it will work on the test images & videos in this project, but there are a lot other scenarios where it will fail to properly isolate the correct lane lines area.
+I will elaborate more in section 2 "potential shortcomings"

 ![alt text][pipeline4]